mrcavalcanti/mosaicoo/contribute/architecture/backend/database.md

 ## Migrations

-As Grafana evolves, it becomes necessary to create _schema migrations_ for one or more database tables.
+As Mosaicoo evolves, it becomes necessary to create _schema migrations_ for one or more database tables.

 To see all the types of migrations you can add, refer to [migrations.go](/pkg/services/sqlstore/migrator/migrations.go).